fusionjs/rfcs/text/0000-fusion-release-process.md

 ### Verification pipeline kickoff

-We would trigger a verification pipeline job to be run at a scheduled interval, or every commit to master.
-We should also add integration so we are notified of breakages.
+We would trigger a verification pipeline job to be run at a scheduled interval, as well as every commit to master across all FusionJS repositories.
+Integrations via email, uchat and dashboards will notify us of build status and breakages.

 # How we teach this